ClintWinter/clintwinter.me/src/pages/blog/2024-09-26-facades-and-di.md

 }
 ```

+In our fake implementation, we also create a public reference to the "actual" concrete class.

-And our facade `fake` implementation.
+And here is our facade `fake` implementation.
+You can see we utilize that reference to `actual`.

 ```php
 <?php